squadracorsepolito/can-debug/README.md

 # CAN Debug Tool

-A comprehensive CAN bus debugging tool with a Terminal User Interface (TUI) built with Bubble Tea.
+A CAN bus debugging tool with a Terminal User Interface (TUI) built with Bubble Tea.
 This tool provides advanced functionality for sending and receiving CAN messages with individual message control and DBC file support.

 ## 🚀 Features